 Born in Berlin in 1981, Mirna Funk majored in Philosophy and History at Humboldt University.
-She composes articles and essays for various publications, has authored two novels, and recently completed her first screenplay.
+She composes articles and essays for various publications, has authored two novels, one non-fiction book, and recently completed her first screenplay.

 Born in Berlin in 1981, Mirna Funk majored in Philosophy and History at Humboldt University.
 She is presently studying for her Master’s, and holds a scholarship from the Ernst Ludwig Ehrlich Studienwerk (ELES), the scholarship foundation for gifted Jewish students and doctoral candidates.

 Her debut novel “Winternähe” was published in 2015 by S. Fischer Verlage.
 It was awarded the Uwe Johnson Prize for emerging writers, nominated for the Aspekte Literature Prize, and has been translated into Dutch.
-While “Winternähe” details the experiences of Lola, a GDR-born Jewish woman dealing with personal and family history amidst societal anti-Semitism, Funk’s first children’s book, “Where is Daddy?”, tells the stories of 12 diverse family constellations.
+“Winternähe” details the experiences of Lola, a GDR-born Jewish woman dealing with personal and family history amidst societal anti-Semitism.
+Her second novel titled “Zwischen Du und Ich” explores violence and the transgenerational transmission of trauma.

 Deutschlandradio Kultur